Larry King Show: Open Phone America

-At 3 a.m., King would allow callers to discuss any topic they chose with him, until the end of the program, when he expressed his own political opinions.
-That segment was called Open Phone America.
-Many stations in the western time zones would carry Open Phone America live, followed by the guest interview on tape delay.
+At 3 a.m., during the segment known as Open Phone America, King would allow callers to discuss any topic of their choice, until the end of the program, when he expressed his own political opinions.
+Most stations in the western time zones would carry Open Phone America live beginning at 12:05 a.m., followed by the guest interview on tape delay.
 Thus listeners from across the country could call into Open Phone America.
 As the show became successful, King was able to favor stations which carried his whole show live, as when he switched his Los Angeles carrier to KMPC from the more powerful KFI.

 Callers to the show would be told (on air) to call the number and "Let the connection ring.
 We'll answer when it's your turn."
 Some of King's regular callers used pseudonyms, or nicknames given by King such as "The Numbers Guy", "The (Syracuse) Chair", "The Portland Laugher", "the Whittier Whistler", "The Scandal Scooper", and "The Miami Derelict".

 Humor

-King would occasionally entertain his audience by telling amusing anecdotes from his youth and early career in radio, such as a story about when he and his friends faked the death of a schoolmate.
-In another, King told of his misadventures trying to sell a baby walker.
+King would occasionally entertain his audience by telling supposedly true amusing anecdotes from his youth and early career in radio, such as a story about when he and his friends faked the death of a schoolmate.
+In another, King told of his misadventures trying to sell a Baby Tender.

-King put future Hall-of-Fame pitcher Sandy Koufax into his popular Carvel ice cream story.
-This was later proven to be untrue (Koufax stated that he didn't meet King until the late 1970s), as was another popular story where King, as a young disc jockey, left the radio station while on the air to romance a lady across town.
-Regarding the spurious stories King later admitted "I should never have done that.
+King placed future Hall-of-Fame pitcher Sandy Koufax into his popular Carvel ice cream story.
+The Carvel story was later revealed to be untrue, when Koufax stated that he didn't know King at that time (although King and Koufax grew up in the same Brooklyn neighborhood, Koufax said that he didn't meet King until after he became famous on radio; further investigation into other details of the story indicate it was a fabrication).
+Another popular story of King's also later shown to be false, had King at his first job as a young disc jockey, leaving the radio station while on the air to romance a lady across town.
+As a result, the veracity of King's other stories and anecdotes have also been called into question.
+Regarding the spurious stories, King later stated "I should never have done that.
 I used to do it just to improve my own ego."
-In his 2009 autobiography, King replaced Koufax in the Carvel story with "Howie Weiss".
+In his 2009 autobiography, King repeated the Carvel story but replaced Koufax with "Howie Weiss".